Wednesday, August 10, 2022

 (1971) Dir.
 William Grefe

 "This looks like the spot, all right."
-A gun-toting guy in a cowboy hat and flannel shirt sneaks into a cardboard cavern-cum-witch doctor's tomb and beholds a sarcophagus with a lizard handle.
-The canned library music soars as he tries to open the lid.
-He can't.
-Then it opens without him.
+It looks like a bunch of Everglade nowhere, but if a gun-toting guy in a cowboy hat and flannel shirt wants to get off the boat and sneak into a cardboard cavern-cum-witch doctor's tomb and behold a sarcophagus with a lizard handle, that's his business.
+The canned music (dig the LP scratches!) drips the exotic menace as he tries, tries, tries to open the lid.
+He can't do it!
+But then... it opens without him.
 The mummy rises --it's a black guy in a fur hat!
-He kills him and takes the rolled up map the guy brought - it contains the opening credits!
-The canned suspense music shifts over to some scratchy tribal drumming and chanting (maybe lifted from the director's early-60s high-fidelity exotica collection?)
+The record, I mean score, flips over to some scratchy LP tribal drumming and chanting (maybe lifted from the director's early-60s high-fidelity exotica collection?)
 The credits are written in blood!
-I'm hooked, in that gentle relaxing way I love.
 1971 never felt so much like 1965.

-Ironically, Grefe must have genuinely thought a shark attack couldn't happen in the fresh water of the Everglades, as he has the professor even announcing its impossibility to his students, and coming to believe in the curse because it couldn't happen otherwise.
-In point of fact--as any Shark Week fan can tell you-- bull sharks (the very shark in the Tartu stock footage) can live in fresh water, for days at a time if necessary.
-And they do swim up the Everglades, where food is more plentiful than the open ocean.
+A great ironic moment: after the shark eats someone, the professor announces the thing's impossibility, pre-empting any imagined audience outrage.
+In point of fact--as any Shark Week fan can tell you-- bull sharks (the very same stock footage shark shown in the film) can live in fresh water, for days at a time if necessary.
 And they can, and they have, attacked people in the Everglades!
-Yet this archeology professor doesn't know that, so concludes the supernatural is the only explanation!
-It may be the first (and last) time in any movie where a professor comes to believe in the supernatural truth via a misunderstanding of a natural event (rather than the reverse).
+It may be the first (and last) time in any movie where the learned professor comes to believe in the supernatural via a misunderstanding of a natural event (rather than the reverse).

-I like so much about this movie.
-I like the weird accent of the faux-semi (possibly real?)
-Native American or maybe Mexican guide.
-It's how I'd imagine someone with that accent would actually talk, i.e. like he's unconsciously trying to hide it rather than accentuate it the way a lesser actor would.
-I like Tartu lounging in his coffin listening to his scratchy old tribal drums LP (Can the onscreen characters hear the drums in the distance, or is it supposed to to be the score?
-We never know for sure, and I like that).
-I like the boa constrictor slithering around the skulls and around the campfire coffee pot.
-Like the film itself, that serpent knows where he wants to go, but at the same time it's in no hurry to either arrive there or explain why he's going there.
-It's the kind of film that just goes on.
-Then stops suddenly and the whole swamp goes silent.
-The guide notices and points out how the Everglades are normally shrill with insect buzzing, birdcalls, and splashing noises.
-But there's nary a sound in Tartu's neck of the 'glades.
-Eerie moments like that abound without the film ever being anything less than sublimely deadpan, gravely absurdist, and pleasantly warped.
-In gamely failing to bog down in pointless squabbling or sludgy sermons, it's easily best Everglades-shot movie about an amok undead Native American shapeshifter ever made, even with some T&A and rock and roll dancing on the hardwood hammock, if you know what I mean.
+Man, I still don't know why like so much about this awful movie.
+All the little things add up: the weird accent of the faux-semi (possibly real?)
+Native American or maybe Mexican guide (it's how I'd imagine someone with that accent would actually talk, i.e. like he's unconsciously trying to hide it rather than accentuate the accent it the way a lesser actor would); Tartu lounging in his coffin, listening to his scratchy old tribal drums LP (is it diegetic or is it supposed to to be the score?); the boa constrictor slithering around the skulls and around the campfire coffee pot, slowly, hypnotically.
+Like the film that serpent knows exactly where he wants to go but is in no hurry to arrive.
+It's the kind of film that just goes on its way, beat by beat... then the animal and insect noise stops suddenly and the whole swamp goes silent.
+The guide points out how the Everglades are normally shrill with insect buzzing, birdcalls, and splashing noises, but there's nary a sound in Tartu's neck of the 'glades.
+Almost eerie moments like that abound without the film ever being anything less than sublimely deadpan, gravely absurdist, and pleasantly warped.
+In gamely failing to bog down in pointless squabbling or sludgy sermons, it's easily best Everglades-shot movie about an amok undead Native American shapeshifter / skinwalker ever made.
+There's even T&A and rock and roll dancing on the hardwood hammock, if you know what I mean.

 5. HERCULES